 Many people find that the bowel movement consists mostly of water.
 But if this doesn’t happen – don’t worry!
 It may just be that your bowel is slightly dehydrated and it can sometimes take a little bit longer to work its way through.
 Other people have a lot of stuck material that will find its way out.
 Everyone is different, so whatever happens will be right for you.

 Liver flushing; What to expect

 The first time you perform the liver flush you may feel quite tired.
 This is completely normal, and a sign that the flush is working.
 For this reason it’s best to do the cleanse on a day where you’re able to rest.
 The tired feeling usually passes after you move your bowel, after which, you’ll feel noticeably lighter and have much more energy.

 If you have a high level of congestion you may feel slightly nauseous to begin with.
 Drinking ginger tea can help with any queasiness.
 There may also be some healing reactions such as spots while the toxins move back into the tissues ready to be eliminated.
 A small number of people experience loose stools.
 In this case try doing one day on one day off until the bowels normalise.
 Many people also report a release of pent up emotions such as anger and frustration.
 This is very common when doing the liver flush, and so a few minutes of gentle meditation each day may be helpful in counteracting any old emotions that may come up.

-This unique herbal program comes with everything you need to undertake a gentle, yet powerful naturopathic cleanse in the comfort of your own home.
-Complete with supplements, inspiring recipes, and most importantly, a personal herbal consultation; the 10 day herbal rejuvenative programme is tailored to your specific needs and ensures you’re nurtured and supported from Day 1.
+This bespoke herbal programme comes with everything you need to undertake a gentle, yet powerful naturopathic cleanse in the comfort of your own home.
+Complete with herbal supplements, inspiring recipes, and most importantly, individualised personal support, the cleanse is tailored to your specific needs, ensuring you’re nurtured and supported from start to finish.

 More information about the 10 day herbal detox and rejuvenation programme can be found by clicking here: